 Connected TV companies focus on how content is delivered to users, while OTT providers focus on the content itself.
 CTV advertising companies can take advantage of both concepts at the same time.

 What is CTV Advertising

 - Superior targeting capabilities.
-If you know who someone is, what they’re watching, what they like and what they dislike, you can get better and more relevant content in front of them in a far easier way.
+If you know who someone is, what they watch, what they like, and what they dislike, you can get better and more relevant content in front of them in a far easier way.

 - Measurable results.
-Another great Connected TV advertising example is the fact that you know exactly how much of an ad someone watched, allowing you to see which of your efforts are working and which ones aren’t.
+Another great Connected TV advertising example is that you know exactly how much of an ad someone watched, allowing you to see which of your efforts are working and which aren’t.
 This is a perfect opportunity to optimize your CTV media buying budget.